mozilla/version-control-tools/docs/hgmozilla/bookmarks.rst

 Using Bookmarks
 ===============

-The Mercurial projects recommends the use of bookmarks for doing development.
+The Mercurial project recommends the use of bookmarks for doing development.

 At its core, bookmarks are a labeling mechanism.
 Instead of a